Bajaj Finance Ltd (NSE: BAJFINANCE) Q4 2026 Earnings Call dated Apr. 29, 2026

 Sandeep Jain

-So, I think your assessment is correct versus 165 to 175 the Rajeev.
-Yeah, that becomes 145 to 170 because of 160 because of the change in the presentation.
+So I think your assessment is correct versus 165 to 175 that Rajeev’s, that becomes 145 to 170 because of — 160 because of the change in the presentation.
 Your assessment is correct on that.
-As regard the ECL provisioning across stage one, stage two, stage three.
-This is a bottoms of exercise that we do every year.
-We are moving from yearly exercise to quarterly exercise exercise.
-These are bottoms of calculation done by product where we are ensuring that we remain true to the model.
+As regard the ECL provisioning across Stage 1, Stage 2, Stage 3, this is a bottoms-up exercise that we do every year.
+We are moving from yearly exercise to quarterly exercise.
+These are bottoms-up calculation done by product, where we are ensuring that we remain true to the model.

 The idea is to focus on resiliency of the balance sheet and the provision coverage ratio.
 I have reason to believe the numbers should remain in this corridor.
-We get opportunity.

-We will further up the entry on provisioning coverage ratio to ensure that we are bulletproofing the balance sheet from any kind of potential process that losses potential impact that one could witness maybe three, five, seven, ten years on the line.
-So resiliency and bulletproofing of the balance sheet are the two most important parameter that we also look at when we do a complete remodeling of ECL.
-All the places where we can identify items for making more provisions to grade cushioning.
-We do keep doing those activities.
+We get opportunity, we will further up the NPA on provision coverage ratio to ensure that we are bulletproofing the balance sheet from any kind of potential process — potential impact that one could witness maybe three, five, seven, 10 years down the line.
+So resiliency and bulletproofing of the balance sheet are the two most important parameters that we also look at when we do a complete remodeling of ECL.
+All the places where we can identify items for making more provisions to credit cushioning, we do keep doing those activities.

 Operator